George Maddox (cricketer)

-George Maddox (born 1811 in Ireland), was an Australian cricket player, who played four games for Tasmania.
+George Maddox (born c.
+1811 in Ireland), was an Australian cricket player, who played four games for Tasmania.

 He has the distinction of having participated in the first ever first-class cricket match in Australia.
 Maddox's catch to dismiss the Victorian batsman W. Philpott for 17, off the bowling of Robert McDowell, was the first-ever catch in first-class cricket in Australia.

 George Maddox died on 7 July 1867 in Melbourne, Victoria at the age of 56.